Reader¶

 Example

-from splitter_mr.readers import DoclingReader
+from splitter_mr.model import OpenAIVisionModel

 from splitter_mr.reader import MarkItDownReader

-reader = MarkItDownReader(model = openai)
+reader = MarkItDownReader(model=model)

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Donec eget purus non est porta